 Coming to terms with my adventures over recent years, let’s face it: I have been in pretty volatile situations and I should be lucky to still be alive.
 Yet not all of my escapes are related to troubled regions and ‘unsafe’ countries.
 Some on my list might come to you as a surprise.

 10. I raced down Bolivia’s Death Road

 ‘El Camino de la Muerte’, it’s among the world’s most lethal roads.
-When I arrived to Bolivia’s capital La Paz, a room mate cycled this road the day before and fell deep 20 meters down a steep cliff.
+When I arrived to my hostel in Bolivia’s capital La Paz, a guest had cycled this road the day before and fell 20 meters down a steep cliff.
 He broke his back in two places and was still in hospital when I left two weeks later.

 That never held me back though.
-I successfully raced down the entire road (far in front of the rest of the group), which places my experience on Bolivia’s Death Road at number 10.
+I successfully raced down the road, which places my experience on Bolivia’s Death Road at number 10.